Axion Star Bosenova in Axion Miniclusters: Axion-like particles

 Note that the overdensity $\delta$ in our discussions can not be arbitrarily large.
 This is because the MC density Eq.~(\ref{eq:MCd}) is obtained from pure gravitational collapse without considering the quantum pressure.
 For a large $\delta$, the MC density can be larger than the density of axion star with the same mass, which is unphysical because Eq.~(\ref{eq:MCd}) does not include the gradient pressure originated from the kinetic term of axion Lagrangian.
 The upper limit for $\delta$ can be estimate by equating the central density of the axion star $\rho_{c}=m_{a}|\chi(0)|^{2}=Nm_{a}/(c_{1}R^{3})$ to $\rho_{\rm mc}$, where the axion star mass $M=Nm_{a}$ is taken as the same value of MC mass.
 Here, if we take the self-interaction $\lambda=0$ so there is no maximum mass of the axion star, we obtain the maximum value of overdensity $\delta_{m}$ for MC composed of ALP and the QCD axion separately.
 For the ALP case, $\delta_{m}\approx 13$, while for the QCD axion, $\delta_{m}=3.07\times 10^{6}(m_{a}/10^{-5}\,{\rm eV})^{0.939}$.
 MCs with $\delta\gtrsim \delta_{m}$ still exist, but the density is not given by Eq.~(\ref{eq:MCd}).

+In Fig.~\ref{imgy}, the time for bosenova formation is plotted for different $f_{a}$.
+Here we take the overdensity $\delta=1$.
+If $M_{\rm MC}<M_{\rm max}$, bosenova will not form.
+For $M_{\rm MC}>M_{\rm max}$, bosenova formation time is much shorter than the age of the Universe, and should occur around matter-radiation equality when MCs are formed.
+In the ALP case, bosenova occurs before MCs aggregate to become MCHs, and we only need to consider bosenova from isolated MCs.

-In Fig.~\ref{img3} we plot the ALP parameter space and shows the orange region with $M_{\rm max}<M_{0}$.
+In Fig.~\ref{img3} we plot the ALP parameter space and shows the orange region with $M_{\rm max}<M_{\rm MC}$.
 In this region, the axion star will grow and exceed the maximum mass.
 The timescale is $t_{c}\sim\min(t_{c,\,\rm gravity},t_{c,\, \lambda})$, which is much shorter than the age of the Universe.
 Hence, we expect that ALP parameters within the orange region leads to bosenova explosion.
 Here we fix the MC initial overdensity $\delta=1$.
 For higher $\delta$, the mass growth process is even faster.
-The dotted, solid and dashed red lines represent the boundary line for gravity dominated and self-interaction dominated mass growth for $\nu=0.1$, $\nu=1$ and $\nu=10$.
+The dashed red line represents the boundary line for gravity dominated and self-interaction dominated mass growth for $\nu=1$.

-For the QCD axion, bosenova occurs for MCs with $\delta\gtrsim 100$.
-Only $10^{-7}$ of the MCs have the density required for bosenova.
+For the QCD axion, bosenova occurs for relatively dense isolated MCs with $\delta\gtrsim 100$.
+Because the uncertainties when discussing bosenova from MCHs, we only consider bosenova from isolated MCs resulting from spherical collapse when estimating bosenova event rate.
+Only $10^{-7}$ of the isolated MCs have the density required for bosenova.
 We can estimate the event rate of bosenova within the Milky Way.
 The dark matter halo mass of the Milky Way is roughly $10^{12}\,M_{\odot}$~\cite{McMillan:2011wd}.
-For MC mass $M_{0}\sim 10^{-9}\, M_{\odot}$, and assuming that most of the axions are in the MCs, the number of MCs in the Milky Way is roughly $10^{21}$ and $10^{14}$ of them have $\delta\gtrsim 100$.
-Divided by the age of the Universe, the event rate of bosenova is roughly $10^{4}$ per year in the Milky Way.
-The uncertainty mainly comes from the fraction of MCs with $\delta\gtrsim 100$.
+For MC mass $M_{\rm MC}\sim 10^{-9}\, M_{\odot}$, and assuming that most of the axions are in the MCs, the number of MCs in the Milky Way is roughly $10^{21}$ and $10^{14}$ of them have $\delta\gtrsim 100$.
+Divided by the age of the Universe, the event rate of bosenova is roughly $10^{4}$ per year in the dark matter halo of the Milky Way.
+The uncertainties in the estimation include: